squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 == What does ''keep-alive ratio'' mean? ==
 The ''keep-alive ratio'' shows up in the ''server_list'' cache manager page.

 This is a mechanism to try detecting neighbor caches which might not be able to deal with persistent connections.
-Every time we send a ''proxy-connection: keep-alive'' request header to a neighbor, we count how many times the neighbor sent us a ''proxy-connection: keep-alive'' reply header.
+Every time we send a ''Connection: keep-alive'' request header to a neighbor, we count how many times the neighbor sent us a ''Connection: keep-alive'' reply header.
 Thus, the ''keep-alive ratio'' is the ratio of these two counters.

 If the ratio stays above 0.5, then we continue to assume the neighbor properly implements persistent connections.
 Otherwise, we will stop sending the keep-alive request header to that neighbor.